 Also, different materials are harder to clean than others.
-Silk requires professional cleaning, and natural fibers can be difficult as well.
+Silk requires professional cleaning, and natural fibers can be difficult to clean as well.

 How Much Traffic Will Your Rug Get?

-As you know, some rugs are more fragile and not made for a lot of foot traffic.
+Some rugs are fragile and are made for decoration rather than a lot of foot traffic.
 You’ll want to preserve these rugs by keeping them out of heavy-traffic areas.

 A sturdy rug with a thick, short pile or a flat rug that won’t get crushed will be a better choice for an entryway or hallway.
 We recommend saving the luxurious rugs for the living room or bedroom.